newrelic/nr1-account-maturity/README.md

 - Synthetics
 - Workloads
 - SLM
-- NPM
 - Extensibility

 ## <a id="enable"></a>Enabling this App

 This App is available via the New Relic Catalog.

 To enable it in your account: